 Greed: Using free data automation tools

-Hear us out, having data aggregation is one thing, but having the right tool to go granular into that data and generate thoughtful, actionable reports is another.
+Hear us out, having data aggregation is one thing.
+But using a tool that automates the data collection from all the partners you choose, enables you to create rules for data normalization, don’t mess up with your data, gives you a single place to track performance and gain the level of granularity you need to generate thoughtful, actionable reports is another.
 If you spend the time picking the right tool for ad reporting, you’ll see a significant return!

 Pride: Being afraid to switch.